 HB 3637 (Goodwin) - Authorizes establishment of a Texas Transportation Electrification Council and addresses composition of the proposed Council.
-Requires an assessment of vehicle charging infrastructure by March 1, 2022, development of plans Alliance for I-69 Texas for public charging infrastructure adequate for future demand including evacuation routes, rural areas; etc. Requires a biennial report to the legislature, development of an incentive program for light duty electric vehicles; establishes various grant programs.
-Note: Bill has some similarity with HB 2221 and could be a potential vehicle for a fee in lieu of the gas tax for electric vehicles.
+Requires an assessment of vehicle charging infrastructure by March 1, 2022, development of plans for public charging infrastructure adequate for future demand including evacuation routes, rural areas; etc. Requires a biennial report to the legislature, development of an incentive program for light duty electric vehicles; establishes various grant programs.
 Link to Text and Bill Info Status: Referred to State Affairs.
-I-69 Position: Evaluating.
+I-69 Position: Tracking.